 Also, my ISP here in the UK doesn't provide static IP addresses, so Cloudflare allows me to avoid using a dynamic DNS service, and avoid exposing ports on my router.

-Incidentally, if you can make a site "static", so far I'm mostly liking AWS CloudFront served from S3.
+Incidentally, if you can make a site "static", so far I'm mostly liking AWS CloudFront loaded from S3.
 After many years serving my site from a series of VPSs/hosters/colo/bedroom.
 It's fast and inexpensive, and so far perfectly solid.

 Deploying consists of updating S3, and then triggering a CloudFront invalidation, which takes several seconds.
 The two key fragments of my deploy script (not including error checking, etc.), after the Web site generator has spat all the files into a staging directory on my laptop where I can test them as `file:` URLs, are: